pmgysel/aop-examples/README.md

 # Examples of Aspect Oriented Programming (AOP) with SpringBoot

 Most people know object oriented programming and functional programming.
 But what about **aspect oriented programming** (AOP)?
-This repository contains 4 examples of AOP, ranging from built-in annotations to custom Aspects.
+This repository contains 4 fully working examples of AOP, ranging from standard Spring Aspects to custom Aspects.

 ## Dependencies